opendevstack/opendevstack.github.io/doc/getting-started.md

 ```

 Once jenkins deployed - you can trigger the build in prov-cd/test - it should automatically deploy - and you can start using the provision app.

+Depending on the performance of jira / confluence & Bitbucket - you may get a 504 timeout in the provision app.
+To fix this - and increase this timeout - run

+`oc annotate route prov-app --overwrite haproxy.router.openshift.io/timeout=5m`

+in `prov-dev` and `prov-test` projects

 ## Try out the OpenDevStack
 After you have set up your local environment it's time to test the OpenDevStack and see it working.